CrispyDrone/BWSort/README.md

 ![Create an ignore file to have the possibility to ignore specific files and directories during parsing.](./imgs/ignore-file.png)

-You can click on the `Import directory` to import all the filenames in that directory TODO(VERIFY IF RECURSIVELY).
+You can click on the `Import directory` to import all the filenames (recursively) in that directory.
 You can click on the `Select filenames` to select multiple replays you would like to ignore. __Note__ that you specify filenames, however the ignore functionality works based on file hashes.
 This means that it will ignore these replays you've specified, regardless of what the actual file name is!

 ### View and filter replays
 After you've parsed replays, you can see your results in the Search tab: